Proglang-Uni-Freiburg/minirust/README.md

 We now have translated our input, a list of patterns, to a list of deconstructed patterns.
 Next we need to implement to helper functions for our final `usefulness`-algorithm.

-First we want to _split_ one deconstructed pattern `q` with respect to patterns `ps`.
-The idea of `constructor splitting` is to group together constructors that behave the same way and list all constructors implied by `q`.
-For example the wildcard deconstructed pattern implies to cover _all_ the constructors of a given pattern and the ranges `(0, 0)` and `(0, 1)` can be grouped to be one range `(0, 1)`.
-Consider the following pseudo code:
+First we implement two small helper functions `all_constructors` for listing all constructors for a given pattern by the type it tries to cover and  `covered_by` to check if a pattern _covers_, (e.g. a range includes another) the other pattern:

 ```rust
 // returns all possible constructors for a given pattern by the type it tries to match